-Dispute Resolution is at the very heart of what we do.
-We recognise the strain that disputes put our clients under and our dispute resolution team work tirelessly to know the full legal context of your position to understand how we can assist.
+Dispute resolution is at the very heart of what we do and we recognise the strain that disputes put our clients under.
+Our dispute resolution teams in the UK and internationally work tirelessly to understand your objectives and provide strategic and tactical advice.

 You, Dispute Resolution

 We act in cases ranging from simple contract disputes to some of the biggest and most complex disputes against the largest companies and institutions in the world.

 We advise upon ways of avoiding costly litigation wherever practicable and will guide you through alternative dispute resolution solutions such as arbitration and mediation.

 Our international case management is second to none.
 We marshal our network of offices, overseas law firms, expert witnesses and counsel and provide you with a turn-key international dispute resolution service, remaining as your key point of contact throughout.